UTS-AnimalLogicAcademy/open-source-rez-packages/usdview/18.09/readme.md

-This will download, build, and create a [rez](http://nerdvegas.github.io/rez/) package for usdview 0.8.6.001 (commit f6143256ecafa48b09e207ce7d1db37decb013c6 from the dev ranch) on
+This will download, build, and create a [rez](http://nerdvegas.github.io/rez/) package for usdview 0.8.4 on

 Tested on RedHat 3.10.0-693.11.1.el7.x86_64